 The Cauquenes Expansion Project Environmental Impact Assessment study was filed with the Chilean authorities in 2013, requesting an increase in historic tailings processing rate via an expansion to the MVC plant.
-Environmental approval was received in 2014 and MVC is in receipt of the necessary sectorial permits to commence construction.
+Environmental approval was received in 2014 and MVC is in receipt of the necessary sectorial permits.